okifat/proxysql-healthcheck/README.md

 stdout_logfile=/var/log/supervisor/proxysql-healthcheck.log
 ```

-# how to build and release
+# How to build and release

 Run the init command to create an example .goreleaser.yaml file